jasongrimes/grimesit-mm/_pages/services.md

 software applications that run on the web.

 So what is the "full stack"?
-Think of a web app as being stacked together, like bricks or a card deck, from a variety of technology choices.
+Consider a web app as an assembly of various technology choices, stacked together like bricks or a card deck.
 A full-stack developer can work on all the technologies in the stack.

 A web application stack generally includes at least user interfaces, data, business logic, and APIs.